 Higher viscosity paint with more solids means that you can paint above your head and expect less dripping.
 Not only do drips make a mess below (no matter how clean a painter you feel you are, always use a drop cloth), they create unsightly areas on the ceiling that are difficult to fix after drying.

-One benefit to thicker paint is its greater hiding ability.
+One benefit of thicker paint is its greater hiding ability.
 Ceilings in poorly ventilated bathrooms are prone to mildew spots.
-After fixing the ventilation problem with a fan or heat lamp, the mildew spots can be cleaned with TSP and then covered over with ceiling paint.
+After fixing the ventilation problem with a bathroom fan or heat lamp, you can clean the mildew spots and then cover remaining stains with ceiling paint.

-Yet the majority of homeowners want white, or near-white, ceilings.
-This isn't necessarily a case of style-cowards afraid to inject the slightest bit of color in their lives.
-White makes sense for your house's "sky" because anything darker acts as a kind of visual stop.
-When the illusion of infinity is desired, white does a pretty good job of depriving the eye of this visual anchor, thus letting the eye wander upward...and upward.
+Yet most homeowners want white, or near-white, ceilings.
+This isn't necessarily a case of limited creativity.
+White makes sense for your house's "sky" because anything darker acts as a visual stop.
+When the illusion of infinity is desired, white does a great job of depriving the eye of this visual anchor, thus letting the eye wander upward.
 It's only the frame of the surrounding walls, a ceiling light fixture, or a shaft of light beaming across the ceiling that breaks this illusion.

 Additionally, it's guaranteed that ceiling paint's finish is flat--often the very flattest finish that the paint manufacturer produces.
-Any kind of glossiness, even the slight sheen from eggshell, shows up on ceilings far more than on walls and should be avoided.
+Any kind of glossiness, even the slight eggshell or satin sheen, shows up on ceilings far more than on walls and should be avoided.

-With both of these--white color and flat finish--you can certainly find these attributes outside of ceiling paint.
-But purchasing the ceiling paint does mean that you don't have to consider either quality: it's just already in place for you.
+With both factors, white color and flat finish, you can certainly find these attributes outside of ceiling paint.
+But purchasing the ceiling paint does mean that you do not have to hunt for and select either quality; they are already in place for you.